MuteJester/Simple_Image_Processing_Library/README.md

 #### In order To Use SIPL:

+__For Cpp Version-__

 SIPL can be used just by adding to your project all the header files and CPP files located in the __SIPL Core__ folder. including only the core of the library will allow you to use all core features and methods without the added functionality of the subclasses. the main core provides all needed tools for image processing, analysis, and handling.
 __!Important!__ all sub-libraries and functionality relay on the Core files always include the core folder first!.

+__For Java Version-__

+SIPL can be used by adding to your project the "Image" java class file located under the __Java__ folder. adding the the class file will allow you to use all core features and methods without the added functionality of the subclasses. the main core provides all needed tools for image processing, analysis, and handling

 * Detailed tutorials about how to work with SIPL can be found in the wiki tab of this repository

-if getting security error while compiling
+visual studio users if getting security error while compiling
 please add  ___CRT_SECURE_NO_WARNINGS__ to your preprocessor definitions setting